Closer (play): Language

 "Marber tells his story in short, staccato scenes in which the unsaid talks as loudly as the said.
 The dialogue is almost entirely stichomythic, the occasional speech still not much longer than a few lines.
-There are frequent pauses, but not of the Pinteresque variety—more like skipped heartbeats...
+There are frequent pauses, but not of the Pinteresque variety—more like skipped heartbeats ...
 Closer does not merely hold your attention; it burrows into you."According to Matt Wolf, "the animalistic pulse of the play [is] reflected in its often scabrous language".

 Music

-Although no music is indicated in Marber's script, different productions have often most commonly used classical music.
+Although no music is indicated in Marber's script, productions have commonly used classical music.
 This was also the case in the 2004 film version of Closer.
 In one production, the music in Closer was composed by Paddy Cunneen, a score described as sounding like "modern Bach".

 Productions

 Royal National Theatre

 It was first performed at the Royal National Theatre, London, on 22 May 1997.